-With so many emissions wrapped up in commuting to work, telecommuting, working from home and working from anywhere could serve as powerful tools to help reduce emissions and traffic.
+With so many emissions wrapped up in the daily work commute, telecommuting and remote work could serve as powerful tools to help reduce emissions and traffic.

 One 2013 Global Workplace Analytics report found that federal government teleworkers could reduce as many emissions as the planting of 16 million trees.

-Flexjobs, a job platform dedicated to remote, contract, and flexible work, reported that in 2015, Dell, Xerox, and Aetna saved 95,294 metric tons of greenhouse gas emissions with their telecommuting policies.
+Flexjobs, a job platform dedicated to remote, contract, and flexible work, reported that Dell, Xerox, and Aetna saved 95,294 metric tons of greenhouse gas emissions with their telecommuting policies in 2015 alone.
 This is the equivalent of removing 20,000 passenger vehicles from the road.

-Emissions and traffic congestion aren’t the only way that working from home and working from anywhere benefits the environment.
-With fewer workers heading to traditional office spaces, it reduces energy demands for companies and office buildings.
+Emissions and traffic congestion aren’t the only way that working from home benefits the environment.
+With fewer workers heading to traditional office spaces, energy demands are reduced for companies and office buildings.

 Companies can scale down offices and with it their energy needs, including heating, cooling, and electricity use.

-Not only could remote work reduce congestion during peak commuting hours but also it would expose fewer people to harmful air pollution, which has been shown to increase the risk of cardiovascular and respiratory disease and early death.
+Not only could remote work reduce congestion during peak commuting hours, but would also expose fewer people to harmful air pollution, which has been shown to increase the risk of cardiovascular and respiratory disease and early death.